June 16, 2024

 Early in my work with couples, I realized how quickly I could dive into the deep end.
 At the beginning of my conversation with couples, I like to discuss the ceremony details and get a sense of the couple’s vision for the day.
 Once I have some of that down, I move into the background and story of the couples, how they met, and how they got engaged.
 I used to think this was the safest route.

 But I was wrong; discussing the ceremony told me a lot.
-By the time we are done walking through the basic outline of a service, I will know a lot about your faith, your family, and what you value.
+By the time we walk through the basic outline of a service, I will know a lot about your faith, your family, and what you value.

 First, I will learn about your religious background.
 How religious are you?
 Your family?
 People who come to me are typically not looking for a church or cathedral wedding.
 They would usually have their ministers do the ceremony in their home church if they were.
 But I can figure out whether you have faith, used to have faith, or are looking forward to re-entering faith just with a few pieces of information.
 Some people have “no faith” or the “I am spiritual, not religious” type.
 We call these people “Nones,” signifying they would check the “none” box in a list of choices.